Higher education

 Before you apply

-• speak with your careers advisor
+• talk with your teacher or careers advisor about your thoughts

 • visit the university's website to find out more about them